It was fifty years ago that I started writing about Shakespeare's

 He was an American graduate student who was living at Stratford and studying at The Shakespeare Institute, at Mason Croft, in Church Street, under the distinguished leadership of Professor Allardyce Nicoll and other eminent scholars.
 It is a special graduate division of the University of Birmingham located in Mason Croft, an historic building at Stratford.

-Even though I had planned to spend the winter in the south of France (which as yet I have never seen), I knew this was the place for me, and, with the grace of God, the goodness of Sir Barry Jackson who helped finance the opening of the Institute, the gentle kindness of Professor Nicoll, and others, I was admitted for the first year as a special graduate student to the Institute, and settled down to study in the heart of the Shakespeare country.
+Even though I had planned to spend the winter in the south of France (which as yet I have never seen), I knew this was the place for me, and, with the grace of God, the goodness of Sir Barry Jackson who helped finance the opening of the Institute, the gentle kindness of Professor Nicoll, and others, I was admitted for the first year as a special graduate student to the Institute, and settled down to study in the heart of the Shakespeare country (see photo of Jack as a graduate student).

 I was extremely lucky that the Ford Foundation gave me the freedom to develop my plan as I went: I, coming out of Reed City in central Michigan, didn't even know the Institute existed.